 - Understand how a Mountain Medicine approach can be applied to a range of practical real-life situations by assessing, assimilating and applying scientific evidence and responding with an appropriate solution.

-Find out more about our unique Mountain Medicine courses by visiting our courses page.
+Find out more by visiting our mountain medicine course page.

-For even more information, sign up to WEMAcademy, a new digital resource for extreme medical professionals, packed with podcasts, webinars, interviews and presentations – amongst which you’ll discover plenty of valuable information on altitude medicine, expedition medicine essentials and extreme medicine careers.
+You can also read our blog or visit our e-learning section, a digital resource for extreme medical professionals, packed with podcasts, webinars, interviews and presentations – amongst which you’ll discover plenty of valuable information on altitude medicine, expedition medicine essentials and extreme medicine careers.